-Lifters beginning a linear progression (LP) arrive with different levels of experience, but the vast majority must learn (or relearn) correct form at the beginning.
+Lifters beginning a linear progression (LP) do so with varying experience levels, but the vast majority must learn (or relearn) correct form at the beginning.
 The most difficult thing for new lifters is often the novelty of everything: the equipment, the time commitment, the cues to remember.
-As LP progresses, the weights get heavier, and lifters begin to learn the many shades of heavy.
-When the lifters complete their first actually-heavy sets, many complain of the bar’s oppressive weight, despite their coaches’ insistence that they could do three more reps.
-When the sets reach RPE 7-8, many lifters complain of the bar’s oppressive weight.
+As the LP progresses, the weights get heavier, and lifters begin to learn the many shades of heavy.
+When they complete their first actually-heavy sets, many complain of the bar’s oppressive weight, despite their coaches’ insistence that they could do three more reps.
+When the sets reach RPE 7-8, many complain of the bar’s oppressive weight.

 Following LP, when the lifters have embraced the grind, improved their form, and learned much about lifting and themselves, the experience begins to change.

 When we reach the end of LP, we methodically add doses of complexity, novelty, and increased stress to continue progress.
 Regardless, the MED changes begin to affect the feel of training.
 We now rotate between volume and intensity slots for the lifts.
 Progress slows but remains steady and predictable.
-We often move to training 4-days a week to allow more frequent but shorter workouts.
-We start using supplemental lifts and eventually accessory lifts.
+We often shift training to 4-days a week, which allows for more frequent but shorter workouts.
+We start using supplemental lifts and, eventually, accessory lifts.
 Progress continues to slow as we move to multi-week cycles.
 Lifters may do AMRAPs (as many reps as possible) for the first time.
 They often decide to sign up for a competition.
 If they have not done conditioning, they add conditioning.

 Then progress slows even more.
 Mini and, eventually, full-fledged block cycles occur, where the volume and intensity stresses are no longer divided up as much weekly but instead applied in multi-week cycles.
 They complete volume cycles, then transmutation or intensification cycles, and then realization cycles.
 They might complete more block cycles, growing in length, and maybe timing them for a meet.

-They may then complete their first DUP (Daily Undulating Periodization) training, with multiple physical attributes trained at once: for barbell training, usually strength, power, and hypertrophy.
+They may then complete their first bout of DUP (Daily Undulating Periodization) training, with multiple physical attributes trained at once—for barbell training, usually strength, power, and hypertrophy.
 They peak and hit new PRs.
 Maybe they go back to block.
 Maybe they try Westside-style training for a while.
 Maybe, after a meet, they complete an abbreviated LP and eventually return to advanced programming again.